wigging/back-to-mac/README.md

 # Back to the Mac

-An online conference for Mac developers.
+A YouTube channel for Mac developers.